Copa Airlines Colombia: Acquisition by Copa Airlines and expansion (2005–present)

 In 2005, Panama's flag carrier, Copa Airlines, wanted to enter the Colombian market.
 After negotiating for several companies, including entering the auction for bankrupt Avianca, Copa acquired 90% of AeroRepública.
 With this acquisition, AeroRepública was completely transformed.
 The former president of the airline's board, Alfonso Avila Velandia, resigned and was succeeded by Roberto Junguito.
 AeroRepública adopted a corporate image similar to Copa's and Continental's (now United) and began the retirement of the MD-80 fleet, in favor of the more efficient Embraer 190 and Boeing 737-700 aircraft.

 In early 2007, an AeroRepública Embraer 190 took off from Enrique Olaya Herrera Airport, in Medellín, for a demonstration flight, although current regulations do not allow that type of aircraft to operate from/to that airport.
 In addition, domestic routes were consolidated and international services to Quito, Caracas, Panama City, Mexico, and elsewhere were launched, and service to Miami, São Paulo and other cities was planned.

 In 2010, Copa Holdings changed the airline's name from AeroRepública to Copa Airlines Colombia, thus unifying the brand.

 On 20 October 2016, Copa Holdings announced the creation of Wingo, a new low-cost airline operating under Copa Airlines Colombia, which will serve domestic and international routes and replace the Copa Airlines Colombia brand, which had been losing money for several years, and had lost $29.7 million in the first half of 2016.
 The new airline started operations on 1 December 2016, with a fleet of four Boeing 737-700s, each with a 142-seat all-Economy configuration.

 Since March 2020, Copa Airlines Colombia no longer has its own fleet.
 Its flights are currently operated with the Copa Airlines fleet through fleet exchange agreements.

-Destinations

-In October 2016, Copa Holdings announced that Copa Airlines Colombia would gradually activate some of its domestic routes through Wingo, its new subsidiary of low-cost flights.
-Initially only flights to Cartagena and San Andres Island were offered, but it was expected that Wingo would incrementally add national routes, even supplying domestic destinations that Copa Airlines Colombia has recently cancelled.

-Copa Airlines Colombia currently flies to 17 destinations in 9 countries in Central America, South America, and the Caribbean.

-Codeshare agreements

-Copa Airlines Colombia has codeshare agreements with the following airlines: